 By submitting Personal Information to FNF, you consent to the collection and use of information by us as specified above or as we otherwise see fit, in compliance with this Privacy Notice, unless you inform us otherwise by means of the procedure identified below.
 If we decide to change this Privacy Notice, we will make an effort to post those changes on the Website.
-Each time we collect information from you following any amendment of this Privacy Notice will signify your assent to and acceptance of its revised terms for all previously collected information and information or feedback that you may submit in any manner that we may choose without notice or compensation to you.
+Each time we collect information from you following any amendment of this Privacy Notice will signify your assent to and acceptance of its revised terms for all previously collected information and information collected from you in the future.
+We may use comments, information or feedback that you may submit in any manner that we may choose without notice or compensation to you.